Hormonal chin acne

 This hormone is responsible for excess sebum (oil) production in the sebaceous glands, as well as making pores larger which can trap excess dead skin cells and acne-causing bacteria.

-When it comes to acne, testosterone is the primary driver but not always in the way you would think.
+Regarding acne, testosterone is the primary driver, but not always in the way you would think.

 This creates an effect that is the same as if testosterone levels are high.
 And so skin cells become more sensitive to normal levels of testosterone.